microsoft/FluidExamples/teams-fluid-hello-world/README.md

 const [{ inTeams }] = useTeams();
 ```

 With the basic building blocks in place, we can now get the container and `SharedMap`.
-To get the `SharedMap` and dynmically update it, let's define the `SharedMap` as a React state.
+To get the `SharedMap` and dynamically update it, let's define the `SharedMap` as a React state.

 ```ts
 // HelloWorldTab.tsx